dudung/butir/_authors/dini.md

 position: Author
 ---

 Dini is a graduate student of Master Program in Physics, Institut Teknologi Bandung, Indonesia.
+She can be contacted through [Github](https://github.com/septianulandini).